 BISHOP TAN SRI ROLAND KOH TEACHING SCHOLARSHIP

-- Applicants must be Malaysian Anglican belonging to the Diocese of West Malaysia, below the age of 35 at the time of application.
-A Baptism Certificate from the Diocese of West Malaysia is a prerequisite.
+Applicants must be Malaysian Anglican belonging to the Diocese of West Malaysia, below the age of 35 at the time of application.
+Applicants must have resided in West Malaysia for a minimum period of 3 years prior to the time of application.
+A Baptism Certificate from the Diocese of West Malaysia or equivalent is a prerequisite.
 Candidates must have been baptised for at least a year at the time of application.

 - Applicants must undertake a course leading to an Academic Bachelor’s Degree with or without Education.
 Those pursuing a postgraduate Teaching Diploma or its equivalent may be considered.
 The course of study must be pursued fulltime in Malaysia, in a Government University/College, or a private University/College recognised by the Ministry of Education.